Axway/amplify-central/content/en/docs/connect_manage_environ/connect_github_repository/_index.md

 ### Step 3: Run the agents' configure procedure

 The Axway Central CLI will guide you through the configuration of the agents.
-See [Embedded GitHub agents' setup](/docs/connect_manage_environ/connect_github_repository/embedded-agent-setup/) for the prerequisite setup on GCP and Apigee.
+See [Embedded GitHub agents' setup](/docs/connect_manage_environ/connect_github_repository/embedded-agent-setup/) for the prerequisite setup on GitHub agent.

 Run the following command to start the configuration procedure: